IBM-Cloud/ansible-collection-ibm/docs/ibm_cis.rst

     Status of resource instance

+  resource_crn (False, str, None)
+    The crn of the resource

+  resource_group_name (False, str, None)
+    The resource group name in which resource is provisioned

+  name (False, str, None)
+    (Required for new resource) A name for the resource instance

+  parameters (False, dict, None)
+    Arbitrary parameters to pass.
+Must be a JSON object

+  location (False, str, None)
+    (Required for new resource) The location where the instance available

+  resource_group_id (False, str, None)
+    The resource group id

   resource_name (False, str, None)
     The name of the resource

+  resource_status (False, str, None)
+    The status of the resource

   resource_controller_url (False, str, None)
     The URL of the IBM Cloud dashboard that can be used to explore and view details about the resource

+  service (False, str, None)
+    The name of the Cloud Internet Services offering

+  plan (False, str, None)
+    (Required for new resource) The plan type of the service

   id (False, str, None)